jesperberth/automationclass/lab01/lab1.md

-# Lesson 1: Install Ansible
+# Lab 1: Install Ansible

 In this session we will install ansible on server ansible, and connect to linux - server1 and windows - server3